keithmgould/tensorflow-on-raspberry-pi/README.md

 ## Donate

-If you find the binaries and instructions in this repository useful, [please consider donating to help keep this repository maintained](https://pledgie.com/campaigns/33260).
+If you find the binaries and instructions in this repository useful, [please consider donating to the original author to help keep this repository maintained](https://pledgie.com/campaigns/33260).
 It takes hours of work to compile each new version of TensorFlow, in addition to time spent responding to issues and pull requests.

 ## Intro